Her Story

 Don't be afraid to start over.
 That advice really gave me the confidence to make a switch to a somewhat lateral field.
 Most people don't transition out of animal nursing into a less animal-based field, and it was really scary.
 I didn't always have the confidence, and I'm glad that somebody told me not to be afraid to do it.

-Right now we're advancing the frontier of spatial biology, which is big.
-Digital pathology and bioinformatics is growing exponentially.
+Right now we're advancing the frontier of spatial biology, which is opening up new vistas of understanding tissue architecture and cellular relationships.
+Digital pathology capabilities are growing exponentially.
 There's also a major focus on complex in vitro models and non-animal models, and integrating those into our pipelines.
-There's a big push to step away from animal models, and we're trying to fill that role with technologies like tissues on a chip, organs on a chip, organoids, spheroids, air-liquid interfaces, and cell cultures.
+There's a big push to step away from animal models, and we're trying to fill that role with newer technologies like tissues on a chip, organs on a chip, organoids, spheroids, air-liquid interfaces, and cell cultures.
+One of the biggest challenges is how to scale these processes for high throughput evaluation.

 I would have to say, first, the Lord Jesus Christ, and then a sense of community.
 I'm big on teamwork, empathy, and inclusion.
 I feel like I have so much more to add, but I think that's the most important.